faja/mightymanuals/src/APPS/ANSIBLE/03_running_ansible.md

 ansible-playbook --check --diff ${PLAYBOOK_FILE} # dry-run, and diff files

 # run part of the playbook
---start-at-task - allows to start the playbook at specified task --tags          - run only tasks with specified tags --skip-tags     - skip specified tags
+--step          - allows to selectively skip a tasks --start-at-task - allows to start the playbook at specified task --tags          - run only tasks with specified tags --skip-tags     - skip specified tags